Himiko: Modern depictions

 Depictions of Himiko in Japanese popular media take one of three archetypes: Himiko as a wise, old ruler; Himiko the cute and energetic shaman; or Himiko as a seductive sorceress.
 She is associated with several ritual objects including the dotaku – two large bronze bells ritually used at the end of the Yayoi period – as well as the sakaki branch and Chinese bronze mirrors.
 The Wei Zhi described Himiko's shamanism as guidao, or Japanese kido, a type of Daoist folk religion.
 As such, Himiko is sometimes negatively associated with black magic or demons.
 Ruling in the transitional period between the Yayoi and Kofun eras, depictions of Himiko often display her wearing clothing originating from a variety of time periods, often embodied masculine elements.
 A queen during the late Yayoi, Himiko likely wore a one-piece, wide-sleeved kosode under a vest and sash.
 She is also often depicted wearing magatama beads and a diadem.
 However, no one can be certain what Himiko wore.

-Himiko is also depicted as a wicked sorceress or tyrant.
-Such depictions usually present Himiko as a seductress in sexually revealing clothing, with large breasts, depicted in compromising positions, seeming to assert that Himiko's power arose from nefarious sexual appeal.
-One such depiction appears in the online role-playing game Atlantica Online, in which Himiko appears a steampunk mercenary in revealing costume.
-These depictions cater largely to the otaku fan base.